vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 Let’s see how it’s more powerful…

 ***Why useReducer over useState?***
-While using useState hook we need to specify the operation inside setState function, but here we can just pass type and specify at the backend file( reducer.jsx ) what was the exact operation which becomes more convenient when working on big projects…
+While using the useState hook we need to specify the operation inside the setState function, but here we can just pass type and specify at the backend file( reducer.jsx ) what was the actual operation which becomes more convenient when working on big projects…

 With useReducer, React will only re-render your component when the reducer function returns a new state object.
 This can help you to improve the performance of your application.
 This means let's say in a single function you are using setState for 2 different states, it will render twice, whereas if using useReducer it will render once because it is changed one time.